 It is common to experience burn out when your small business doesn’t feel so small anymore.
 When a business grows, it eventually needs to hire help to keep up with the number of customers.
 If this doesn’t happen, the business will start to lose money.
 Invest in people who are likeminded!
 You can’t do this all on your own.

 With business growth comes the demand of new equipment either for yourself or your employees.
-Using old and out dated equipment and software will only set you back; make the investment for updated tools and you will see po
+Using old and out dated equipment and software will only set you back; make the investment for updated tools.

 Even the wealthiest business owners in the world have had failures.
 A lot of them probably started as a small business at one point.
 The reason they are successful now is because they learned from their failures.